Jscherbe/frontend/docs-src/content/sass/core/breakpoint/index.md

 Attaches breakpoints to an element pseudo content for access via script
 - Note you can also use cssvar.declare-breakpoints to get a similar implementation with css custom-properties
+- Use with ulu/js/breakpoints (class has options for content property or css custom property)
-- Use with ulu/js/breakpoints.
-Breakpoints always min-width (upwards) for javascript setup
+- Breakpoints always min-width (upwards) for javascript setup